-Research Facilities
+Campus Research Facilities

-Test and research facilities at the universities and Observatory sites not normally used for gravitational wave research are managed by the Research Facilities Group.
-These include test interferometers at the campuses, as well as special setups used for optics, laser and noise research, metrology and materials research.
+Test and research facilities at the universities and Observatory sites not normally used for gravitational wave research are managed by the Campus Research Facilities Group.
+These include the MIT test interferometer and the Caltech test interferometer, as well as supporting infrastructure including special setups used for optics, laser and noise research, metrology and materials research.
 The group is responsible for the readiness and availability of the research facilities, and for supporting the research and test activities carried out by LIGO Laboratory and collaborator investigators using these facilities.
 This includes calibration, procedures documentation and training of investigators.